OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-21.md

 The wise store up precious treasure and oil, but the foolish consume it all.

 ## Proverbs 21:21
-Whoever pursues righteousness and love finds life, prosperity, and honour.
+Whoever seeks righteousness and love discovers life, prosperity, and honour.

 ## Proverbs 21:22
 A wise person can scale the city of the mighty and bring down the stronghold in which they trust.